-The process known as Adobe Acrobat Update Service belongs to software Adobe Acrobat Update Service or Adobe Reader XI or Adobe Reader X or Adobe Common File Installer or PoserContent2012 or Adobe Acrobat XI Pro or Blurb Template Creator (version CS5) by Adobe Systems (www.adobe.com).
+The process known as Adobe Acrobat Update Service belongs to software Adobe Acrobat Update Service or Adobe Refresh Manager or Adobe Reader XI or Adobe Reader X or Adobe Common File Installer or Blaine's Film Looks Effects or PoserContent2012 or Adobe Acrobat XI Pro by Adobe Systems (www.adobe.com).

 Description: Armsvc.exe is not essential for Windows and will often cause problems.
-The file armsvc.exe is located in a subfolder of "C:\Program Files\Common Files" or sometimes in a subfolder of "C:\Documents and Settings".
+The file armsvc.exe is located in a subfolder of "C:\Program Files\Common Files".

 The program is not visible.
 The file is not a Windows system file.
 The armsvc.exe file is certified by a trustworthy company.
-The file is a Verisign signed file.
-Therefore the technical security rating is 25% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 32% dangerous, however you should also read the user reviews.

-If you have any problems with armsvc.exe, you can look for help from the software company Adobe, update the program to the latest version or uninstall Adobe Reader X or Adobe Reader XI from your computer using the Control Panel applet "Add/Remove programs".
+If you have any problems with armsvc.exe, you can look for help from the software company Adobe, update the program to the latest version or uninstall Adobe Refresh Manager or Adobe Reader X from your computer using the Control Panel applet "Add/Remove programs".

 Recommended: Identify armsvc.exe related errors

-Important: Some malware camouflages itself as armsvc.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
+Important: Some malware camouflages itself as armsvc.exe.
 Therefore, you should check the armsvc.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with armsvc.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.